reframejs/reframe/docs/concepts.template.md

 and a `/search` page that is dynamic and interactive (browser loads React components and the DOM is dynamic).

-We call such apps *mixed apps*.
+We call such apps *mixed web apps*.

-> Mixed apps are the future and Reframe is the only framework supporting them.
+> Mixed web apps are the future and Reframe is the only framework supporting them.

 !INLINE ./top-link.md #concepts --hide-source-path